zelo/deepspeech-rest-api/README.md

 1. Look at `requirements.pip` file and find what is the current deepspeech library version used by this api
 2. Go to `https://github.com/mozilla/DeepSpeech/releases` and find release doc for this version.
 It should contain link to download data model.
-For version 0.4.1 it's `https://github.com/mozilla/DeepSpeech/releases/download/v0.4.1/deepspeech-0.4.1-models.tar.gz`
+For version 0.7.1 it's `https://github.com/mozilla/DeepSpeech/releases/download/v0.7.1/deepspeech-0.7.1-models.pbmm`
-3. Download and extract above package content to `<repository_root>/model`
+3. Download and extract model from above package to `<repository_root>/model.pbmm`

 ### 2.1 Using docker
 1. Enter `<repository_root>`